 COOK THE BEETS DIRTY

-Take your baby beetroots.
+Take your beetroots.
 If they're fresh, baby-sized ones, add them to your coals towards the outer edge.
 The bigger the beetroot, the closer to the glowing centre it should be.
 Leave them cooking dirty for about 18-20 minutes.
 You want them softened yet still retaining a firm feel, so really big beetroots could take up to 30 minutes.
 Adjust the timings for your mackerel accordingly.

 MAKE THE CHERMOULA